 The broadcasting of sporting events today changed immediately when widespread quarantines were implemented.
 Homes became digital workplaces, and the future may see even better technology for the purposes of broadcasting from the home office.

 In addition to athletes having to participate in their sport without fans watching from the stands, there are other potential strategies that the sports industry may need to consider.
 The potential for another wave of coronavirus outbreaks is causing many to consider how they’ll prepare, resulting in the formation of contingency plans.
 Above all, the mutual support of organizations will make them stronger and more equipped to handle whatever the future holds.

 With restrictions beginning to be lifted, it’s more important than ever to ensure the safety of sports tracks.
 Aerosweep’s patented FOD*BOSS system ensures the fast and efficient elimination of the small debris that can risk the safety of athletes and staff.
-Get more information by calling +61 (0)3 9894 2100.
+Contact us to get more information.